 - EOS (EOS)

 The platform offers both a desktop app and a mobile app for users who prefer not to use a web-based exchange.

 Both Windows and macOS operating systems are supported, so if you like to work offline, you’re in luck.
 Additionally, a mobile app is available on Android and iOS.

 If you want to do some trading on the go, just download the app and get started.
 However, to access the downloads, you’ll have to register for the exchange and complete the KYC process.

 When you’re ready to start cryptocurrency trading, you’ll have no shortage of options on the platform.
-Users have access to advanced order types, tight spreads, very low latency, instant order execution, deep liquidity, and advanced functionalities.
+Users have access to advanced order types, tight spreads, order book, very low latency, instant order execution, deep liquidity, and advanced functionalities.

 Additionally, the exchange will offer social trading, which is the ability to trade with expert traders and see the types of trades they’re making.

 Market analysis tools, demo accounts for practice trading, and trading signals will also be available.

 Lastly, leverage trading with crypto assets is also an option.
 They are available at a maximum of 1:3, along with contracts for trade spotting.